 Effects of the Probiotic on the Selected Members of the Bacterial Community

 Although control and probiotic-treated tanks showed no significant differences in diversity and structure of bacterial communities overall (Figure 3c), significant differences in the read abundance of several specific taxa were detected.
-In all trials, Bacillus spp. reads in the probiotic-treated water samples increased through time, and were more abundant in samples from treated tanks than in the control tanks by the final sampling day (Figure 4a, interaction p<0.056).
-These results suggest that those reads correspond to the added probiotic.
-The number of Oceanospirillales reads was also significantly higher at all time points (20-34% of reads) in probiotic-treated rearing water compared to control water in Trial 3 (Figure 4b, p<0.01).
-The abundance of Oceanospirillales reads in the water decreased by 41-62% over time in all Trials (Figure 4b, p<0.005).
-Due to increased variability and lack of sufficient data, no significant changes were seen in other sample types in Trials 1 and 2.
+In all trials, Bacillus spp. reads in the probiotic-treated water samples increased through time, and were significantly more abundant in samples from treated tanks than in the control tanks by the final sampling day on trials 2 and 3 (p<0.05, Figure 4a, Table S6).
+These results suggest that the increase in reads corresponds to the added probiotic.
+The number of Oceanospirillales reads was also significantly higher at all time points (20-34% of reads) in probiotic-treated rearing water compared to control water in Trial 3 (p<0.01, Figure 4b, Table S7).
+The abundance of Oceanospirillales reads in the water decreased by 41-62% over time depending on the trial (p<0.005, Figure 4b, Table S7).
+No significant changes in read abundance of these two selected members of the bacterial community were detected in larval oysters or swabs (Trials 1 and 2; not shown).

-Since Vibrio is a taxon that comprises a significant number of larval oyster pathogens (Elston et al., 1981; Le Roux et al., 2016; Richards et al., 2015a), we evaluated the changes in Vibrio spp. diversity and abundance over time in the hatchery.
-Overall, no significant differences in abundance of vibrios between control and probiotic treated-tanks were detected for any of the sample types or trials.
-However, a significant effect of treatment was observed in vibrio diversity (as measured using the Simpson’s Index of diversity) in water samples collected on day 12 in Trial 1 (Figure 5a).
-This trend was also detected in water samples from Trials 2 and 3 (Figure S4).
+Since Vibrio is a taxon that comprises a significant number of larval oyster pathogens (Elston et al., 1981; Le Roux et al., 2016; Richards et al., 2015a), we evaluated the effect of probiotic treatment on changes in Vibrio spp. diversity and abundance over time in the hatchery (Figures 5, S4, S5).
+Probiotic treatment led to a significant increase in vibrio diversity (as measured using the Simpson’s Index of diversity) in water samples collected on day 12 in Trial 1 (p< 0.05; Figure 5a, Table S8).
+However, no significant differences in abundance or diversity of Vibrio spp. between control and probiotic treated-tanks were detected for any of the sample types (Figure 5b, Table S9).
+When considering the effect of sample type, Vibrio read abundance was significantly lower in water samples than in swabs or oysters (all time points) and in swabs than in oysters (Day 12 only; p<0.001, Figure 5b, Table S9).
+When considering all time points, the diversity of Vibrio spp. was significantly higher in swab and oyster samples than in water samples (p<0.005, Table S9).
+An evaluation of the effect of time on Vibrio abundance and diversity showed a significant increase in diversity swab and water samples (p<0.001), and a significant decrease in abundance in all sample types (Trial 1, p<0.05, Figure 5b, Table S9).

-The abundance of Vibrio in oyster larvae, biofilm swabs, and rearing water samples significantly decreased over time in Trial 1 (Figure 5b, Figure S3, p<0.05).
-Vibrio reads were significantly more abundant in the oyster larvae, than in the biofilm swabs on Day 12 and all of the water samples in Trial 1 (Figure 5b, interaction p<0.001).
-No significant differences in Vibrio Simpson’s Index of Diversity was detected between control and treatment groups in the larvae or swab samples (Figure 5a, p>0.60).
-However, Vibrio diversity increased in the probiotic treated water samples on day 12 (p<0.05).
-The diversity of the Vibrio spp. was overall higher in swab and oyster samples than water samples (p<0.005), and significantly increased from Day 5 to Day 12 in swab and water samples (p<0.001).

 Since the V6 region of the 16S rRNA gene was deeply sequenced in Trial 3, we were able to perform an oligotyping analysis - a method that detects genetic variants within a taxon – of 1,727 Vibrio reads on these data (only water samples were collected).
 Changes in the overall composition of the Vibrio community over time and by treatment were observed by oligotyping (Figure 6).
-On Day 5, the probiotic treated tanks were dominated by oligotypes closely related to Vibrio alginolyticus WW1 (31% ± 3%) and Halovibrio sp.
-5F5 (31% ± 3%), and the control tanks were dominated by the oligotype Vibrio alginolyticus WW1 (64% ± 6%).
-By Day 12, Vibrio alginolyticus WW1 is succeeded by Vibrio celticus 5OM18 (75% ± 3%) in the probiotic treated tanks and both Vibrio orientalis LK2HaP4 (51% ± 10%) and Vibrio celticus 5OM18 (35% ± 8%) in the control tanks.
+On Day 5, while the Vibrio community in control tanks was dominated by an oligotype most closely related to V. alginolyticus WW1 (64% ± 6%), probiotic tanks showed a mix of V. alginolyticus WW1 (31% ± 3%) and Halovibrio sp.
+5F5 (31% ± 3%).
+By Day 12, the Vibrio composition in water in control tanks was dominated by V. celticus 5OM18 (75% ± 3%), while in probiotic tanks, a mix of V. orientalis LK2HaP4 (51% ± 10%) and V. celticus 5OM18 (35% ± 8%) was detected.

 Bacterial Relationships with Co-Occurrence Analysis